rvishwajith/CS370-Research/Client-Unity/UpdateNotes.md

+﻿# About
-﻿Update notes for the client made with the Unity project will be added here.
+Update notes for the client made with the Unity project will be added here.
 This may not be synchronized with the server's update notes.
-The server update notes can be found at /Server-Unity/UpdateNotes.md.
+For server update notes, go to ~/Server-Unity/UpdateNotes.md.

+## v0.1.2
+### In-Progress as of 08/25/2023

+## v0.1.1
+### Completed on 08/25/2023
+- PlayerControls.cs renamed to FirstPersonMovement.cs:
+  - PlayerControls class renamed to FirstPersonMovement.
+- Added features to FirstPersonMovement class:
+  - Jumping using Physics.
+  - Gravity now done manually instead of using Rigidbody gravity
+    - Allows a higher force and adjustable direction, since jumps lasted too long.
+- Added 2 packages: DOTween and NaughtyAttributes.
+   - Useful utilities for timed functions and debugging.
+- CustomInput now has a seperate MouseInput() function for easier usage.

 ## v0.1.0
-### In-progress as of 08/23/2023
+### Completed on 08/24/2023
-- Added the file for documenting updates (this file).
+- Added UpdateNotes.md for documenting updates (this file).
 - Removed all of the extra assets from the project (tutorial assets and Sample Scene) and reorganized the folders and rendering tools.
 - Added folders for Scripts/ScriptableObjects (which will be used layer).
    - Scripts for Player and other objects may be moved under their own corresponding folders later.
-- Set up the InputAndMovement scene.
+- Set up a basic InputAndMovement scene.
   - Purpose: Getting basic player input/movement working, with no networking (as of 08/23/2023).
+  - Added walls and a floor with colliders.
 - Added PlayerControls.cs with these classes:
   - PlayerControls: Script component for movement, currenlty using Physics.
 Will be attached to the player GameObject.
   - PlayerInputSettings: A serializeable class for PlayerControls for controlling input sensitivity and limiting looking up/down.